 - Experience with policy analysis software such as Quorum (preferred)

 - A passion for social, economic, racial, gender, and disability justice.

 Location: DC-based position.
-Please note that due to the current Covid-19 pandemic, this position will start fully remote and return to the office at the appropriate time, following D.C., and CDC guidance.
+Due to the Covid-19 pandemic, the selected candidate may begin the role remotely with plans to move to DC within a reasonable, agreed-upon timeframe.
 The individual might be asked to support office-related tasks in the interim, as well as to support IEL in-person events.